-- (a) The Cooperative will make a direct deposit of all employee paychecks to the financial institution of their choice no later than Thursday of the week following the end of the two week pay period.
-The Cooperative agrees to cover any penalties that are incurred in an employees account for deposit mistakes that are found to be the cause of the Cooperative. - Upon the implementation of this Section of the contract the Cooperative will make every effort to expedite the first check to reduce any impact on the employees. - (b) Where an employee is engaged for one (1) or more days to perform work for which a higher wage scale is usually paid than the scale at which such employee is usually paid, such employee shall be paid at a higher rate while so engaged.
+- (a) The Cooperative will make a direct deposit of all employee paychecks to the financial institution of their choice no later than Thursday of the week following the end of the two week(s) pay period.
+The Cooperative agrees to cover any penalties that are incurred in an employees account for deposit mistakes that are found to be the cause of the Cooperative. - (b) Where an employee is engaged for one (1) or more days to perform work for which a higher wage scale is usually paid than the scale at which such employee is usually paid, such employee shall be paid at a higher rate while so engaged.